Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Part II: Applications to black hole spacetimes

 and the \((\theta, \theta)\) minor of this matrix is found to be \(2mr \sin^2\theta + (r^2 + a^2) \sin^2\theta - a^2\sin^4\theta\), which is positive away from the well understood coordinate singularity \(\theta = \{0,\frac{\pi}{2}\}\).
 Hence, the slices \(\Sigma_\tau := \{t^* = \tau\}\) are spacelike and it is easily seen that they asymptote to \(\{t=const\}\) slices near spacelike infinity and end on the \emph{future} event horizon.
 A suitable timelike vector field \(N\) for measuring the energy is again given by \(N:= -(dt^*)^\sharp\).

+To be more precise about what we mean by a null geodesic being trapped, let us call a future complete affinely parametrised null geodesic $\gamma : [0,\infty) \to M$ (which is in particular contained in the black hole exterior $M$) \emph{trapped} if, and only if, it does not escape do infinity, i.e., for $s \to \infty$ we do \emph{not} have $(r \circ \gamma)(s) \to \infty$.
+In the following we give a brief sketch of how one finds the trapped null geodesics.
+For a detailed discussion of the geodesic flow we refer the reader to \cite{ONeillKerr} or \cite{ChandBlackHole}.

-Let us now give a brief sketch of how one finds the trapped null geodesics.
-A detailed discussion of the geodesic flow on Kerr is found for example in \cite{ONeillKerr} or \cite{ChandBlackHole}.
-The key insight is that the geodesic flow on Kerr separates.
-A \emph{null} geodesic \(\gamma(s) = \big((t(s), r(s), \theta(s), \varphi(s)\big)\) satisfies the following first order equations:
+The starting point for the investigation of the behaviour of the geodesics in the Kerr spacetime is the observation that the geodesic flow separates.
+An affinely parametrised \emph{null} geodesic \(\gamma(s) = \big((t(s), r(s), \theta(s), \varphi(s)\big)\) satisfies the following first order equations: